cfengine/cfengine-cli/README.md

-# CFEngine CLI
+# CFEngine command line interface (CLI)

-A simple CLI for interacting with various CFEngine tools, such as cf-agent, cf-remote, cf-hub, cf-remote, and cfbs.
+A CLI for humans to interact with CFEngine, enabling downloading and installing packages, building policy sets, deploying, and enforcing policy.
+It is practically a wrapper around our other tools, like `cf-agent`, `cf-hub`, `cf-remote` and `cfbs`.

+**Warning:** This is an early version.
+Things might be missing or changed.
+Proceed with caution and excitement.

 ## Installation